nemozny/lineageos-galaxy-watch/README.md

 - You have now the Magisk installed to your phone.
 Running the app should finish the installation (as you can see on the video), however in my case the app just somehow flashed and closed.
 Nothing happened.
 - If your Magisk crashed like mine, download the Magisk apk again to your phone and run the apk as you would normally install any application.
 However since it installed some root files during the earlier Recovery step, it will now just finish the installation properly.
 - I was following a different guide and enabled Zygisk in Magisk settings and rebooted my phone.
 But I don't think you actually need to do this step.

+&nbsp;
+## Magisk module
 - Now download [GoogleSpoofForWear.zip from xdaforums](https://xdaforums.com/t/magisk-module-use-galaxy-wearable-app-with-any-custom-rom.4459715/) to your phone and load it in Magisk - Modules.
-Reboot.
+- Reboot.

 &nbsp;
 ## Samsung Wear